hyperledger/besu-docs/docs/Concepts/Pruning.md

 # Full and archive node types

-Besu supports two node types: _full nodes_ and _archive nodes_.
+Besu supports two node types, commonly referred to as _full nodes_ and _archive nodes_.

-Full nodes have a complete history of every block and every transaction, all fully validated, and can serve the network with any data request.
-With a full node you can check balances, sign and send transactions, and look at current Dapp data.
+Full nodes have just the current state of the blockchain so cannot serve the network with all data requests (for example, the balance of an account as at an old block).
+Full nodes can guarantee the latest state for the blockchain (and some older states, but not all).
+You can check current balances, sign and send transactions, and look at current Dapp data.

 Archive nodes have all of this and they also store the intermediary state of every account and contract for every block since the genesis block.
 With an archive node you can do everything you